Expl0dingCat/stylegan3-anime/README.md

 # StyleGAN3-Anime
 A StyleGAN3 model trained on the danbooru2019 portraits dataset using [vision-aided GAN](https://github.com/nupurkmr9/vision-aided-gan).
-Sponsored by Runpod
+Sponsored by [RunPod](https://runpod.io/)

 I trained using vanilla StyleGAN3 up to 900 kimg, at which point I switched to vision-aided GAN for the remainder of training.